 This initiative represents the first-in-the-nation use of carbon markets by a state agency to protect critical forest areas by immediately removing stands from the planned harvest schedule, many of which were slated for imminent harvest.

-Over 900 thousand carbon offsets credits will be generated from the project in just the first ten years, which is equivalent to preventing over 2 billion miles driven by gas-powered cars, according to the EPA’s Greenhouse Gas Equivalencies.
+More than 900,000 carbon offsets credits will be generated from the project in just the first 10 years, which is equivalent to preventing more than 2 billion miles driven by gas-powered cars, according to the EPA’s Greenhouse Gas Equivalencies.

-The project is broken into two phases and will launch in Whatcom, Thurston, King, and Grays Harbor counties.
+The project is broken into two phases, and it will launch in Whatcom, Thurston, King, and Grays Harbor counties.

 For more information on project priority areas, click here to view maps.